TruthfulTechnology/style-guide/python.rst

 Strings
 -------

+In Python 3.6, I use f-strings for combining multiple strings.

-I use the ``format`` method for string formatting.
-In Python 3.6, I may use f-strings.
-I do not use ``%`` to format strings.
+In Python 2.7 and Python 3.5, I use the ``format`` method for string formatting.
+I never use ``%`` to format strings.

-When given the option between string concatenation and using ``format``, I will often use ``format`` unless the use case requires no string literals.
+I usually prefer f-strings or the ``format`` method over string concatenation.

-If I am joining a list of values together, I prefer to use the ``join`` method instead.
+If I am joining a list of values together, I use the ``join`` method instead.

 For string literals with line breaks in them, I often prefer to use a multi-line string combined with ``textwrap.dedent``.
 I may occasionally use ``'\n'.join()`` instead.